-Over the last several years, we have experienced rapid growth in our business and the Number of Loans Transacted on our AI lending platform, and we expect to continue to experience growth in the future.
-The Number of Loans Transacted on our platform increased from 114,125 in 2018 to 300,379 in 2020 representing a compound annual growth rate of 62%.
+Over the last several years, we have experienced rapid growth in our business and the Transaction Volume, Number of Loans on our AI lending platform, and we expect to continue to experience growth in the future.
+The Transaction Volume, Number of Loans on our platform increased from 84,214 in three months ended March 31, 2020 to 169,750 in the three months ended March 31, 2021 representing a compound annual growth rate of 102%.
 This rapid growth has placed, and may continue to place, significant demands on our management, processes and operational, technological and financial resources.
-Our ability to manage our growth effectively and to integrate new employees and technological infrastructure.
+Our ability to manage our growth effectively and to integrate new employees and technologies into our existing business will require us to continue to retain, attract, train, motivate and manage employees and expand our operational, technological and financial infrastructure.
 From time to time, we rely on temporary independent contractor programs to scale our operations team.
 Failure to effectively implement and manage such programs could result in misclassification or other employment related claims or inquiries by governmental agencies.
 Continued growth could strain our ability to develop and improve our operational, technological, financial and management controls, enhance our reporting systems and procedures, recruit, train and retain highly skilled personnel and maintain user satisfaction.
 Any of the foregoing factors could negatively affect our business, financial condition and results of operations.